 Kiruba Krishnaswamy, Assistant Professor

 Krishnaswamy’s primary interest is to address global challenges of food security through sustainable engineering approach.
-She is an assistant professor in Bioengineering (CoE) with a joint appointment in Food Science (CAFNR).
+She is an assistant professor in the Department of Biomedical, Biological & Chemical Engineering with a joint appointment in Food Science (CAFNR).
 Her research program encompasses the area of Sustainable Food Engineering.

 She was involved in the “Consolidation of Food Security in South India” project in collaboration with McGill University, Tamil Nadu Agricultural University and Canadian International Development Agency (CIDA) during her undergraduate studies.
 Krishnaswamy received the Canadian Commonwealth Scholarship to conduct her Master’s research at McGill University and continued her Ph.D. in Bioresource Engineering (2015).
 She is a recipient of various awards including the Best Ph.D.
 Thesis Award from the Canadian Society for Bioengineers (CSBE).